 A third of a pint of milk is supplied daily free of charge to children until they reach their 5th birthday.
 The school operates a charged milk scheme, run by School Milk Services, which is EU subsidised and costs £1.30 per week.
 (Applications available from the school office).
-Payment is made to the Schools Milk Services Ltd. Lunches should be made payable to South Gloucestershire Council and cost £2.30 (£11.50 a week) from September 2019.
+Payment is made to the Schools Milk Services Ltd. Lunches should be made payable to South Gloucestershire Council and cost £2.30 (£11.50 a week).

 Children are not allowed to eat crisps and sweets at break time.
 Toast is also sold at the morning break for 10p.
 Free fruit is provided for all children under 7.
 If your child has any food allergies please let the school know.